Advanced search

 Choice of methylphenidate formulation

-The choice of formulation of methylphenidate-containing product will have to be decided by the treating specialist on an individual basis and depends on the intended duration of effect.
+The choice of formulation of the methylphenidate-containing product will have to be decided by the treating specialist on an individual basis and depends on the intended duration of effect.

 Drug screening